fbpx

 Klondike Gold Rush National Historical Park in Skagway | Photo by Reywas92

-For those in Skagway, most of the Klondike Gold Rush National Park is situated on State Street and Broadway.
-According to the NPS, a little more than 20 Gold Rush-era buildings are on the park’s property and open to visitors.
+For those in Skagway, most of the Klondike Gold Rush National Park is on State Street and Broadway.
+According to the NPS, more than 20 Gold Rush-era buildings are on the park’s property and open to visitors.

 It’s a great idea to visit the park’s official Visitor Center at 2nd and Broadway to learn more about the area and schedule a few ranger-led tours.
 This center is usually open between 8:30 AM – 5:30 PM every day of the week during the summer season.